-Over the course of the last year, parents everywhere were given a bit of a crash course in remote learning as children of all ages were sent home while the world worked through lockdown after lockdown.
-It seems fair to say that we have all learned a lot about how to handle learning from home, but it’s also true that an awful lot of how we’ve managed has been through workarounds, temporary solutions and sheer determination.
+Over the last year, parents everywhere experienced a crash course in remote learning as children stayed home during lockdowns.
+We all learned a lot about handling learning from home, but we relied on workarounds, temporary solutions, and sheer determination.

-Moving forward, we can make sure it all goes a little more smoothly with some planning, preparation and research.
-Here are a few tips that can help you make sure that your child’s remote learning experience is rewarding, enriching and educational.
+Moving forward, we can ensure a smoother experience with some planning, preparation, and research.
+Here are a few tips to make your child’s remote learning experience rewarding, enriching, and educational.

 Remember That Routine Is Important